ilcardella/TradingBot/README.md

 - Poetry (only for development)
 - Docker (optional)

-View file `pyproject.toml` or `setup.py` for the full list of required python packages.
+View file `pyproject.toml` for the full list of required python packages.

 ## Install